 Trailhead coordinates: 34.15676, -117.92368 (34° 09′ 24.33″N 117° 55′ 25.24″W)

 | Azusa Peak (and Glendora Peak) via Garcia Trail |

 This 2 2/3-mile or 4 2/3-mile hike ascends Garcia Trail to "the A" and one or two picturesque summits along Glendora Ridge Motorway.

 This 7-mile hike ascends 1,800 feet to a 5,111 foot summit with panoramic views over the San Gabriel Mountains.

 This adventurous 10-mile round trip hike reaches an abandoned and out-of-place bridge with a unique history.

 |Sturtevant Falls |

 This 3.25-mile hike visits a 60-foot waterfall and a lush cottage-lined canyon.

 This 2.5-mile heads down canyon away from Sturtevant Falls toward a 30-foot waterfall.
 The lush canyon and the babbling creek are quite calming.

-This 9.5-mile loop visits a two peaceful creeks, a 60 foot waterfall and plenty of beautiful wilderness.
+This 9.5-mile loop visits two peaceful creeks in sylvan canyons, passing a 60-foot waterfall and plenty of beautiful wilderness.